Google BigQuery Sink V2 Connector for Confluent Cloud

 Review the following table for details about the differences between using BATCH LOADING versus STREAMING mode with the BigQuery API.
 For more information, see Introduction to loading data.

-More API quota limits (for example, max streams and buffering) Less quota limits
+Multiple API quota limits with more restrictions (for example, maximum number of streams and buffering)

 • The connector supports streaming from a list of topics into corresponding tables in BigQuery.